apache/spark/docs/sql-ref-syntax-qry-select-sortby.md

   </dd>
   <dt><code><em>sort_direction</em></code></dt>
   <dd>
-    Optionally specifies whether to sort the rows in ascending (lowest to highest) or descending (highest to lowest) order.
+    Optionally specifies whether to sort the rows in ascending or descending order.
 The valid values for sort direction are <code>ASC</code> for ascending and <code>DESC</code> for descending.
-If sort direction is not explicitly specified then by default rows are sorted ascending. <br><br>
+If the sort direction is not explicitly specified then by default rows are sorted ascending. <br><br>
     <b>Syntax:</b>
     <code>
        [ ASC | DESC ]